The Year of the Dog

 The leading female characters are strong, independent and exude a sense of style.
 Shuri (Letitia Wright) is T’Challa’s spunky little sister and a whiz with technology.
 Okoye (Danai Gurira) is the fierce head of the all-female Wakandan Special Forces.
 Nakia (Academy Award winner Lupita Nyong’o) is a spy, often imbedded in countries to observe and then report back to Wakanda.

 Evil villains include Erik Killmonger (Michael B. Jordan) and Ulysses Klaue (Andy Serkis).
-CIA agent Everett K. Ross (Martin Freeman) returns to play a pivotal role.
+CIA agent Everett K. Ross (

 As always in a Marvel film there is a Stan Lee cameo.
 Do stay around until the very end of the credits for a teaser scene that you won’t want to miss.